 Unfortunately, trade data is disaggregated.
 First of all, no single organization has ownership or access to all information that would assist in identifying TBML.
 As mentioned, banks only have access to documents that they receive as part of a trade transaction, and not the goods.
 Therefore, banks do not have the full picture and have insufficient insights into supply chains.
 Other parties in the trade chain hold relevant data that could be leveraged for TBML risk management purposes.
 For example, customs authorities play an important role in inspecting imported and exported goods.
-Global inspection rate for sea and air freight varies by region and type of cargo, but it generally remains quite low due to the vast volume of goods transported20.
-Furthermore, docks and shipment providers should have lists of shipments, contents and prices which could be disseminated to further analyse and help investigators.
-Another example relates to Lloyds List Intelligence21 who have maritime data and therefore are able to deliver information on vessel movements and vessel ownership.
+Global inspection rate for sea and air freight varies by region and type of cargo, but it generally remains quite low due to the vast volume of goods transported.
+Furthermore, docks and shipment providers should have lists of

-18 This is different for wholesale, where commodities are shipped by bulk carriers.
+&lt;sup>18 This is different for wholesale, where commodities are shipped by bulk carriers.

-19 NVB: AML, CTF & Sanctions Guidance Part II, Chapter 9: Trade Finance
+&lt;sup>19 NVB: AML, CTF & Sanctions Guidance Part II, Chapter 9: Trade Finance